bodik/fluent-plugin-out_rawtcp/README.md

-# Raw MsgPack for Fluentd
+# Raw MsgPack/Json for Fluentd

 Used to chain fluentd -> logstash